Capitol Theater (Olympia): History

-The theater played host to the International Pop Underground Convention, a punk and indie rock music festival in 1991, as well as the similarly themed Yoyo A Go Go in 1994, 1997, 1999, and 2001.
+In 1990, the Olympia Film Society (OFS) began leasing and showing films at the Capitol Theater.
+Over the years, the theater also played host to the International Pop Underground Convention, a punk and indie rock music festival in 1991, as well as the similarly themed Yoyo A Go Go in 1994, 1997, 1999, and 2001.

-The theater suffered major plaster damage to the ceiling during the 2001 Nisqually earthquake, but has since undergone repair and has re-opened.
-The marquee, a 1940 addition, was removed in January 2008.
+The theater suffered major plaster damage to the ceiling during the 2001 Nisqually earthquake, but it has since undergone repair and re-opened.
+The marquee, a 1940 addition, was removed in January 2008 and replaced with a "newly fabricated replica of one of the Capitol Theater’s original 1930s marquees, simultaneously revealing and relighting the stained glass muses that had remained hidden for over 70 years".